donkeykang316/donkeykang316/README.md

 I'm always eager to connect with like-minded individuals and explore new opportunities.
 You can find me on LinkedIn where I share my journey and engage with the tech community.

 Let's Collaborate
 I'm open to collaborations and various opportunities in the tech industry.
-Whether it's working on an exciting project, contributing to open-source, or exploring new ideas, I'm enthusiastic about learning and growing together.
+Whether it's working on an exciting project, contributing to open-source, or exploring new ideas, I'm enthusiastic about learning and growing together
--->